nats-io/nats-site/README.md

 docker run -d --name "nats-site" -v $(pwd):/nats-site -p 1313:1313 nats-site
 ```

-The container is starting Hugo, Pygments, NodeJS, NPM and GraphicsMagic.
+The container is starting with Hugo, Pygments, NodeJS, NPM and GraphicsMagic installed.

 Build web resources with Node and Gulp :